IBS, colitis, SIBO, and Crohn’s disease are all distinct conditions with overlapping symptoms.

-Intestinal-moving herbs: Constipation can happen in IBS.
-At a minimum, you need to poop daily to get rid of toxins.
+Intestinal-moving herbs: Constipation is often involved in IBS.
+At a minimum, you need to poop daily to eliminate toxins.
 And, pooping 2–3 times a day is best during detox.
 Several herbs support regular elimination, including wormwood and senna leaf.
-(61, 62)

-BioActive Carbons: These plant-based fulvic and humic acid extractshelp sponge up toxins.
-BioActive Carbon also contains everything a cell needs for optimal function.
-It not only hauls out the garbage but also gives you materials to restore and rebuild your gut.
-(67)
+Bioactive carbons: These plant-based fulvic and humic acid extractshelp sponge up toxins.
+Bioactive carbon also contains everything a cell needs for optimal function.
+It hauls out the garbage and gives you the necessary materials to restore and rebuild your gut.

 2. Treat parasites and other chronic infections

 You can fight back against parasites with immune-supportive blends of herbs.
 Examples are holy basil, triphala, and clove extract.
-Herbal formulations in tinctures, as well as capsules, are available.
+Herbal formulations in both tinctures andcapsules are available.
 (68, 69, 70)

 To aid your parasite-purging efforts, take Mimosa pudica seed.
-It grabs onto parasites and other pathogens so you can excrete them in your stools.
+The sticky gel created in your digestive tract by this powdered seed grabs onto parasites and other pathogens so you can excrete them in your stools.
 It may also provide protective antioxidants and nutrients to help rebuild your gut tissue.
 (71, 72)

 Additionally, you can use certain essential oils — such as oregano oil and tea tree oil — to help you get rid of parasites.
 (73, 74)

-Last but not least, if Candida overgrowth is contributing to your gut issues, consider a Candida cleanse.
+Finally, if candida overgrowth is contributing to your gut issues, consider a candida cleanse.
 That may help reduce the burden on your digestive tract.

 3. Move your body